TuckerFaulk/hagman-project/README.md

 To do this, instead of having a list of answers as a variable, I set up a Google Sheets with columns of answers based on a category, and an API is used to retrieve this information and randomise an answer.

-Another bonus to this is that it makes the Hangman game customisable: players could add answers for their favourite category or add keyword for a topic which they are revising.
+Another bonus to this is that it makes the Hangman game customisable: players could add answers for their favourite category or add keywords for a topic which they are revising.

 The game has been programmed so, when a new category is added, this is included as an option to be selected in the Category Section of the game.
 This category may also be selected when a 'Random' option is selected.